usnistgov/vulntology/website/content/specification/objects/scenario.md

 A given *scenario* name MUST be unique across all sibling *scenarios*.

-The `value` MUST be based on the lexical space of a string as defined by [ECMA-404 2nd edition, section 9](https://www.ecma-international.org/wp-content/uploads/ECMA-404_2nd_edition_december_2017.pdf).
+The value of `hasName` MUST be based on the lexical space of a string as defined by [ECMA-404 2nd edition, section 9](https://www.ecma-international.org/wp-content/uploads/ECMA-404_2nd_edition_december_2017.pdf).

 ### Attack Theater